Manjit345/Manjit345/README.md

 <img align="center" src="https://raw.githubusercontent.com/Manjit345/Manjit345/main/GIF.gif" alt="coding gif" width="400"/>

-<h3 align="left">Who am I?</h3>
-* 👋 My name is Manjit Dey and I am an aspiring Data Scientist and GenAI Engineer
+- 👋 My name is Manjit Dey and I am an aspiring Data Scientist and GenAI Engineer
-* 🔍 People like to follow trending affairs and similarly I like to stay updated with state of the art technologies
+- 🔍 People like to follow trending affairs and similarly I like to stay updated with state of the art technologies
-* 💡 My career interests lies in:
+- 💡 My career interests lies in:
-    * Data Science
+    - Data Science
-    * Machine Learning
+    - Machine Learning
-    * Deep Learning
+    - Deep Learning
-    * GenAI
+    - GenAI
-    * And more as technology evolves
+    - And more as technology evolves and interesting tech fields keep showing up
-* 🎯 My purpose is to consistently improve my skills and knowledge and put them to use by solving global concerns
+- 🎯 My purpose is to consistently improve my skills and knowledge and put them to use by solving global concerns

 <h3 align="left">Socials:</h3>
 I am open to connect with like minded people and grow my network.
 Feel free to hit me up.